rokf/vis-golang/README.md

 If forced (with `!` suffix) it will also open the source file and position the cursor at the definition in a `split` window.

+The second feature is `gofmt` integration.
+There's a `gofmt` command that replaces the current range with its formatted version.

 ## Installation

 First clone the repository into your config folder: